igloughlen/frankenstarkers/README.txt

 	Version 3.0, updated 21.06.2010

+	NB: This is now available on the 3.0 branch

 	Re-built using 'Twenty Ten' theme as its base

 	- - - - - - - - - - - - - - - - - - - - - - -